 At Great Northern University, one of our core values is Scholarship.
 This critically important value is not just something we instill in our students; the principles therein of discipline, hard work, and growth of skills and knowledge also drive us as the university grows and develops.
 In short: we practice what we preach.
 We promote excellence in our students, and we pursue it for our university.

-We demonstrate our commitment to excellence in part through being accredited by the The Transnational Association of Christian Colleges and Schools (TRACS) and through our current pursuit of accreditation from the Northwest Council on Colleges and University (NWCCU).
-You can read about our current status with these organizations below.
+We demonstrate our commitment to excellence in part through being accredited by the The Transnational Association of Christian Colleges and Schools (TRACS).
+You can read about our current status with this organization below.
 We are also approved by the Washington Student Achievement Council (WSAC) and by the Washington Secretary of State.

 Great Northern University is an accredited member of the Transnational Association of Christian Colleges and Schools (TRACS) [15935 Forest Road, Forest, VA 24551; Telephone: 434.525.9539; e-mail: email@example.com], having been awarded Accredited Status status as a Category II institution by the TRACS Accreditation Commission on 10/26/2021.

 TRACS is recognized by the United States Department of Education, the Council for Higher Education Accreditation and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).